How to Apply

 - Transcripts for any new coursework completed since the last application

-- Official test score reports, if you have retested
+- Official test score reports (if applicable)

 - Updated personal statement